Financial-Times/o-tracking/MIGRATION.md

 o-tracking now uses the Beacon API in all browsers which support it.
 In v2 this was an opt-in feature, now it is always enabled in browsers which support it.
 For browsers which do not support Beacon API o-tracking will revert to the XMLHTTPRequest API.

-o-tracking now uses the Crypto, TextEncoder, and Uint8Array APIs, to support older browser please include polyfills for these features.

 The `Tracking.prototype.utils` object has been removed.

 The methods `setDomain` and `getDomain` have been removed, o-tracking only works with the spoor domain, which is set automatically.